 Although it may seem complicated – most parts of the divorce process do – there is a straightforward and simple answer to the question “what is a divorce decree?”
-Also known as a final judgment of divorce, a divorce decree is the legal document that sets the terms of your divorce and makes it official.
-It is written by a divorce attorney, signed by the judge, filed with the court clerk, and issued to you and your former spouse by the court.
+Also known as a final judgment of divorce, a divorce decree is a legal document that sets the terms of your divorce and makes it official.
+A divorce attorney writes it, the judge signs it, the court clerk files it, and the court issues it to you and your former spouse.

 It is important to stop here and note that a divorce decree is not the same as a divorce certificate.
-Your divorce certificate is filed with New York’s Department of Health and contains only information like your name, the name of your former partner, and the date your divorce was granted.
+Your divorce certificate is filed with New York’s Department of Health.
+And, it contains only information like your name, the name of your former partner, and the date your divorce was granted.
 A divorce certificate is not a legal document but rather used by New York State to keep records of divorces.

 Now that you can answer the question of what is a divorce decree, it is time to look at what you need to know before signing a divorce decree.